-The Ultimate Guide to Amsterdam (Beyond Pot and Prostitutes)
+The Ultimate Guide to Amsterdam (No Pot.
+No Prostitutes.)

 I never wanted to visit Amsterdam when I was younger.
 I ignorantly assumed it had nothing more to offer than weed and sex.
 Extreme pothead teen peers would yap on and on about it being their bucket list destination and opinionated adults would yell that females visited Amsterdam to become whores.